African-American English: Older African-American English

-Older or earlier African-American English refers to a set of many heterogeneous varieties studied and reconstructed by linguists as theoretically spoken by the first African Americans and enslaved Africans in British America and, later, the United States.
+Older, or earlier, African-American English refers to a set of many heterogeneous varieties studied and reconstructed by linguists as theoretically spoken by the first African Americans and enslaved Africans in British America and, later, the United States.
 Of primary interest is the direct theoretical predecessor to AAVE.
 Mainly four types of sources have been used for the historical reconstruction of older AAVE: written interviews, ex-slave audio recordings, the modern diaspora dialects of isolated Black communities, and letters written by 18th- and 19th-century African Americans.
-The use of the zero copula (the absence of is or are, as in she gon' leave), nonstandard plural forms (the three man, mans, or even mens) and multiple negatives (as in no one didn't leave me nothing) were occasional or common variants in these earlier dialects, and the latter item even the preferred variant in certain grammatical contexts.
+The use of the zero copula (the absence of is or are, as in She gon' leave and This my coat), nonstandard plural forms (the three man, mans, or even mens) and negative concords (as in No one didn't leave me nothing) were occasional or common variants in these earlier dialects, and the last item even the preferred variant in certain grammatical contexts.
 Other nonstandard grammatical constructions associated with AAVE are documented in older dialects too; however, many of them are not, evidently being recent innovations of 20th-century urban AAVE.

 Gullah

-Sea Island Creole English, or "Gullah", is the distinct language of some African Americans along the South Carolina and Georgia coast.
+Sea Island Creole English, or Gullah, is the distinct language of some African Americans along the South Carolina and Georgia coast and extending slightly into North Carolina and Florida.
 Gullah is an English creole: a natural language grammatically independent from English that uses mostly English vocabulary.
 Most Gullah speakers today are probably bidialectal.
 A sub-dialect of Gullah is also spoken in Oklahoma and Texas, known as Afro-Seminole Creole.

 The language is derived from a mixture of African languages and English, with words and phrases from Caribbean and West African languages such as Akan, Wolof, and Fula.
-Gullah has been described as a "linguistic bridge between Africa and the New World" ("Gullah Culture").
+Gullah has been described as a "linguistic bridge between Africa and the New World".
 The Gullah culture is deeply rooted in African traditions, particularly in the practice of storytelling and the use of handicrafts.
 Gullahs have a strong connection to the land, and their traditional fishing, farming, and basket-weaving practices reflect this.
 In recent years, efforts have been made to preserve Gullah culture and language.
 The Gullah Geechee Cultural Heritage Corridor Commission was established in 2006 to help protect and promote the Gullah culture.
 The commission has partnered with universities, museums, and other organizations to develop programs and initiatives to preserve Gullah language and traditions.